Oil soars as glut shrinks by most since '99

 Related: Oil!
 Massive shale discovery in Texas

 Oil bulls seized on the news as a signal that the huge oversupply of crude that has kept prices depressed may be nearing an end.
-Oil prices soared 4% to $47.25 a barrel on Thursday.
-Crude is now up 6% this week and within striking distance of the $50 threshold for the first time since late June.
+Oil prices soared 4.7% to $47.67 a barrel on Thursday, their biggest gain in five months Crude is now up 7% this week and within striking distance of the $50 threshold for the first time since late June.

 However, Matt Smith, director of commodity research at ClipperData, cautioned against reading too much into what appears to be a one-off event.